Nastel/jkool-rum-plugin/README.md

 performance.measure('measure_<descriptive name>', 'start_<descriptive name>', 'end_<descriptive name>');
 ```

-Your website is now setup to monitor end users.
+Your web pages are now setup to monitor end users.
 When a user hits a page, data will be posted to your repository in jKool via Restful Webservices.

 ###Logon to jKool to see you end-user monitoring data
 Logon to your jKool Dashboard.
 On the upper-right hand side, you will see a button labeled "EUM".
 Click on this button to see various